 Which is Best?
 Breeo vs. Solo Stove

 Breeo and Solo Stove make the best smokeless fire pits money can buy.
 The two brands stand head-and-shoulders above Blue Sky and any other competitors.
-When comparing the two brands, Solo Stove’s products tend to be lighter and more portable, while Breeo’s products are better for open-fire cooking.
+Solo Stove’s products tend to be lighter and more portable, while Breeo’s products are better for open-fire cooking.
 Solo Stove is a leading innovator, featuring technology like the 360 degrees airflow technology.
 Still, Breeo has its X Airflow technology, sear plate ring, and Outpost cooking accessory, all of which are innovative also.

-We love a good backyard fire, roasting marshmallows with family and friends, and after countless hours of research and use, we are happy to recommend the following products.
-For more information regarding why, read the detailed review below.
+We love a good backyard fire, roasting marshmallows with family and friends, and after countless hours of research and use, we are happy to recommend the following products, which we have explained in detail in this post.

 Do Smokeless Fire Pits Work?

 There might be smoke as you get your fire going because it will take a few minutes to heat the walls and the air traveling between them.
 Keep in mind that your fire pit will produce less smoke as your fire gets bigger and hotter, and as the heat spreads to the outer walls.
+The higher the temperature gets, the more efficient and smokeless the fire pit gets.
 Also, consider that some materials create more smoke than others.
 Paper tends to generate more smoke than natural wood kindling as the fire gets going.
 For these reasons, the smokeless features may not work as well if you try a one or two log fire.

 What Fuel Is Best For A Fire Pit?

 Some fire pits are built to run on gas, but we recommend utilizing a wood-burning fire pit.
 Small logs and branches provide a more traditional campfire experience than gas, but you also need to think through what you plan to use as kindling.
-Some fire pits also work with wood pellets where kindling isn’t as much of an issue, but for log fires, we recommend using real-wood kindling.
-Compared to paper products, real-wood kindling produce less smoke, ash, and fly-away embers.
+Some outdoor fire pits also work with wood pellets where kindling isn’t as much of an issue, but for log fires, we recommend using real-wood starter kindling.
+Compared to paper products, real-wood starter kindling produces less smoke, ash, and fly-away embers.
+Propane fire pits work fine, but wood fire pits are more authentic and provide a more natural experience under the stars.

 Solo Stove Fire Pit Reviews